-However, a good credit score doesn’t imply that your loan application will be accepted automatically.
-The lender will also consider your repayment capabilities before disbursing loan to you.
+A good credit score doesn’t imply that your loan application will be accepted automatically.
+The lender will also consider a number of factors before disbursing the loan to you.
+Let us have a look at some of the most important factors on which CIBIL score calculation depends:

 Credit score is calculated based on your credit history.
 It has the highest weightage of 30% in your CIBIL score calculation.
 The banks and the financial institutions send personal as well as credit related information to the credit bureaus.
 The credit bureau then collates all the information into your credit report and calculate credit score.
 The credit bureau has a month-on-month record of the latest 3 years of your payments towards your bills and EMIs.

 The credit report will also have the status for each account whether it has been settled, written off and the total outstanding amount.
 It also carries about your days past dues details that is the details of the payments you have made.
 So, if you have ever defaulted or have delayed paying your equated monthly installment (EMI) on any of your loan or made late payment on your credit card, it will affect your credit score negatively.